davidgarywood/all-negative-integers-in-descending-order/CONTRIBUTING.md

 ## What kind of numbers are allowed?

-Positive integers only thanks.
+Negative integers only thanks.

 ## What order should they be in?

-They should be in consecutive ascending order.
+They should be in consecutive descending order.